thephpleague/url/4.0/components/host.md

 ### Label offsets

-If you are interested in getting all the label offsets you can do so using the `Host::offsets` method like show below:
+If you are interested in getting all the label offsets you can do so using the `Host::offsets` method like shown below:

 ~~~php
 use League\Url\Host;